ipfs/go-unixfsnode/ROADMAP.md

 	- [ ] Writable
 		- [ ] Chunker as a callback/interface
 	- (may choose to implement this as mostly shared code with the other file ADL, where the internal layout is just a parameter; undecided)
+	- [ ] Upstream work to determine how `ipld.Node` and `ipld.NodeAssembler` should work for data in the size scale that requires streaming and seeking
 - ADL to make files appear as `kind`==`bytes`, where interally layout=balanceddag:
 	- [ ] Readable
 	- [ ] Writable
 		- [ ] Chunker as a callback/interface
 	- (may choose to implement this as mostly shared code with the other file ADL, where the internal layout is just a parameter; undecided)
+	- [ ] Upstream work to determine how `ipld.Node` and `ipld.NodeAssembler` should work for data in the size scale that requires streaming and seeking
 - ADL to make unixfsv1 unsharded directories look like a regular `kind`==`map`:
 	- (e.g. just walk the list of links and select something based on the name field inside the list as if that was a map key.)
 	- [x] Readable